 4.1 This Deed is conditional upon the grant of the Planning Permission save for the provisions of clauses 7.1,9, 13 and 14 (legal costs, change in ownership, jurisdiction and delivery clauses) which shall come into effect immediately upon completion of this Deed.

-4.2 Schedule[s] 3 and 4 shall not come into effect until the Commencement of Development save for the provisions of paragraphs 1 and 2 of Section A of Part 1 of Schedule 3 (affordable housing pre-commencement provisions) and paragraphs 1 and 2 of Section A of Part 3 of Schedule 4 (highways pre-commencement provisions) which shall come into effect immediately upon grant of the Planning Permission.
+4.2 Schedule[s] 3 and 4 shall not come into effect until the Commencement of Development save for the provisions of paragraphs 1 and 2 of Section A of Part 1 of Schedule 3 (affordable housing pre-commencement provisions) and Part 2 of Schedule 4 and paragraphs 1 and 2 of Section A of Part 3 of Schedule 4 (highways pre-commencement provisions) which shall come into effect immediately upon grant of the Planning Permission.

+4.3 Any planning obligations in this Deed shall not take effect and shall not be enforceable by (as applicable) the Council and/or the County Council if the Inspector determining the Appeal finds in their Decision Letter that in their opinion the requirement for one or more of the planning obligations (including their extent/quantum) in this Deed is not compliant with the CIL Regulations or is immaterial to the grant of the Planning Permission and in that situation then that specific planning obligation or those planning obligations (or relevant extent/quantum) will not come into effect and shall be void for the purposes of this Deed and neither the Owner nor (as applicable) the Council or County Council shall be obligated to comply with the terms of the relevant planning obligation(s) but the remaining clauses and planning obligations within this Deed will remain in full force and effect AND for the avoidance of any doubt no modification of this deed under Section 106A of the 1990 Act shall be necessary for this Clause 4.3 to take effect.

 5 THE OWNER’S COVENANTS